Agfa-Commando: Prisoners

 About five hundred prisoners from Eastern and Southeastern Europe, mainly Poland, arrived from Ravensbrück concentration camp on 13 September 1944.
 Little is known about the Polish women except that many of them were taken as slave labor in reprisal for the 1943 Warsaw Ghetto Uprising.
 Ludwig Eiber mentions a forty-year old Polish woman who died on 7 October 1944.
 In December 1944, after a Christmas party, two of these prisoners escaped, dressed as Josef and Maria in some borrowed clothing.
 According to an unconfirmed account of Leni Leuvenberg, twenty Polish women were killed during a bombing on 25 February 1945.

-In October 1944, 250 Polish prisoners were sent back to Ravensbrück, in exchange for 193 Dutch women, ten women from other West European countries and fifty women from Eastern and Southeastern Europe.
+In October 1944, 250 Polish prisoners were sent back to Ravensbrück, in exchange for 193 Dutch women (including Elisabeth Hermsen), ten women from other West European countries and fifty women from Eastern and Southeastern Europe.
 Among the latter were twenty-one Slovenian political prisoners, mostly (communist) Yugoslav Partisans.
-The Dutch women arrived on October 15, 1944 from Ravensbrück where they had arrived in September from the Dutch concentration camp Vught.
+The Dutch women arrived on October 15, 1944, from Ravensbrück where they had arrived in September from the Dutch concentration camp Vught.
 Most had been active in the resistance and had formed bonds already in Vught.
 They were a cohesive, supportive group; they marched singing into the cattle cars in Vught and walked singing into Ravensbrück concentration camp.

 Out of the 193 Dutch women, only two died just before the war's end.
-In comparison, a third of the Dutch women that stayed behind in Ravensbrück did not survive.
+In comparison, a third of the Dutch women who stayed behind in Ravensbrück did not survive.